Temporal Test-Time Adaptation with State-Space Models: Related Work

 \section{Related Work}

+We overview SSMs and TTA next. \Cref{sec:app_related_work} provides more detailed discussions on TTA and adjacent fields.

-\paragraph{State-Space Models for Deep Learning} Probabilistic state-space models, and the Kalman filter \citep{kalman1960new} in particular, have found diverse use in deep learning as a principled way of updating a latent state with new information.
-In sequence modelling, filter-based architectures are used to learn the latent state of a trajectory in both discrete \citep{krishnan2015deep,karl2016deep,fraccaro2017disentangled,becker2019recurrent} and continuous time \citep{schirmer2022modeling,ansari2023neural,zhu2023markovian}.
-Inspired by traditional state-space models, recent work on structured state-space models \citep{gu2021efficiently,smith2022simplified,gu2023mamba} has pushed the state-of-the-art in sequence modeling.
-However, in this setting, the SSM models the dynamics for an individual sequence while we are interested in modeling the dynamics of the data stream as a whole.
-The latter is also the subject of supervised online learning, and \citet{chang2023low} and \citet{Titsias2023KalmanFF} employ Kalman filters in the supervised, non-stationary setting.
-Similarly to our method, \citet{Titsias2023KalmanFF} also infer with an SSM the evolution of the linear classification head.
-However, they rely on labels to update the latent state of the weights whereas our weight adaptation is entirely unsupervised.
+\paragraph{State-Space Models (SSMs) in Deep Learning} Probabilistic SSMs, such as the Kalman filter \citep{kalman1960new}, provide a principled framework for updating latent states with new information and have been widely applied in deep learning.
+In sequence modeling, SSMs are used to learn latent trajectories in both discrete \citep{krishnan2015deep,karl2016deep,fraccaro2017disentangled,becker2019recurrent} and continuous time \citep{schirmer2022modeling,ansari2023neural,zhu2023markovian}.
+Recent advancements in structured SSMs \citep{gu2021efficiently,smith2022simplified,gu2023mamba} have pushed the state-of-the-art in sequence modeling.
+However, these models focus on individual sequence dynamics, whereas we are interested in modeling the dynamics of an entire data stream.
+Our objective aligns more closely with online learning \citep{duran2024bone}.
+Notably, \citet{chang2023low} and \citet{Titsias2023KalmanFF} extend Kalman filters to handle non-stationary, supervised settings.
+Like our method, \citet{Titsias2023KalmanFF} infers the evolution of the classification head with a SSM.
+However, they require labels whereas our method is fully unsupervised.